"Just a young boy, born to a life of poverty

-- The assasin Combustion Man from Avatar The Last Airbender has a Third Eye tattoo.
+- The assassin Combustion Man from Avatar: The Last Airbender has a Third Eye tattoo.

 - In Teenage Mutant Ninja Turtles (2003), several members of the Purple Dragons gang sport the gang's trademark dragon as a tattoo.
 Their leader, Hun, sports the dragon tattoo along his left arm, and wore a tattoo of the Foot insignia on his left.